huan-lui/hexagonal-multimodule/README.md

 Ok, you only need to:

 - Decide how to call you app, how to _drive_ it: let's use the simpler: from console.
-- Decide how to store the users: let's use a fake repository, where we store the users in memory.
+- Decide how to store customers: let's use a fake repository, where we store the users in memory.

 #### Adapters.
 Your Mr Potato's pieces